 "I feel that a lot of employers looking to hire app developers will be looking for candidates with degrees.
 This shows that they have strong problem solving and time management skills, both of which are highly relevant in the software industry.
 I do think if you have a degree, you will have a distinct advantage over someone who doesn’t.
 For people teaching themselves, it would take years to be at the same sort of level," David concludes.

-Learn more about studying Web and Mobile Development at the University of Sunderland.
+Learn more about studying a Computer Science course at the University of Sunderland.

 Before joining the University of Sunderland, David Grey taught further and higher education computer science courses for a number of years and was a website developer, creating bespoke website solution for a range of clients across the UK.